 Robert Dall is a fiction writer from Cambridge, Massachusetts.
 His short stories have been published in Hunger Mountain, the Evansville Review, the Blue Moon Review, Acorn Whistle, and the Beacon Street Review.
 He received his MFA from Emerson College, has completed two residencies at the Vermont Studio Center, and has been a member of the Writers’ Room of Boston since 2001 (and a board member since 2009).
 Currently, he is working on new pieces of short fiction while hoping to find a home for his novel In the Box, the dystopian tale of a New England fishing town that decides to mix 17th-century punishments with 21st-century media saturation.

-Anne Gray Fischer, the administrator for the Room, was the 2011 Emerging Writer Fellow in nonfiction.
+Anne Gray Fischer was the 2011 Emerging Writer Fellow in nonfiction.
 Her book-in-progress, Bodies on the March: How Prostitutes Seized the Seventies, has received a Money for Women/Barbara Deming Memorial Fund grant and a St. Botolph Club Foundation Emerging Artist grant, among other honors.
 She reviews books for Ploughshares online in a regular series, “Women in Trouble.”
 Anne is a doctoral student studying modern U.S. History at Brown University.

 Dr. Lisa Gruenberg earned her MFA in Creative writing from Lesley University’s Low Residency Program in 2007 and joined the Writers’ Room of Boston in 2008.
 The author of short stories as well as a Holocaust memoir, Searching for Mia, Dr. Gruenberg received an honorable mention for the 2011 Glimmer Train Press “Family Matters” competition, a Joan Jakobson Scholarship to the 2011 Wesleyan Writers Conference, and a Massachusetts Cultural Council grant.
 Dr. Gruenberg works at Children’s Hospital Boston and teaches at Harvard Medical School.
 In 2010, she was named to the Fulbright Senior Consultant Roster for Global Health.
 Dr. Gruenberg provides volunteer medical service on the Eastern Cape of South Africa, in Rwanda, Bangladesh and Guatemala.